 – Something that reminds you of them and something unexpected (not on their birthday or a holiday)

-– Allow them to hug you if they are a touchy person, and you’re not!
+– Allow her to hug you if she is a touchy-feely person, and you’re not!

 – Braid her hair